 Their horror is so real that almost every time I have to appologize and explain them the usefulness of this exercise - they'll never freeze like that again, and they will always expect something to happen when strangers try to get too close to them.

-She is a very gentle and kind person who can convey to the Hispanic hopefuls the importance of speaking English fluently, and you will be able to see her in our video seminar that will come out in the fall of 2013.
+Mrs. Flores (in the photo on the right) is a very gentle and kind person who can convey to the Hispanic hopefuls the importance of speaking English fluently, and you will be able to see her in our video seminar that will come out in the fall of 2020.

-She will also adorn the cover of the new edition of our mainstay book "FLIGHT ATENDANT CAREER."
-It's going into 4th edition
+She also adorns the cover of the new edition of our mainstay book "FLIGHT ATENDANT CAREER."

 I am also hoping to have this wrecked corporate jet ready as a first-class mock-up for corporate flight attendant classes.